alexsamra3d/Elegoo-Saturn-4-Timelapse-Setup/README.md

 ---

 ## 1. System Overview
 The system uses a Raspberry Pi (running Raspberry Pi OS) coupled with the Arducam 64MP sensor.
-It captures full-resolution ($9152 \times 6944$) images when a physical button is pressed.
+It captures full-resolution ($9152 \times 6944$) images when a digital signal is received from the phototransistor.
 To ensure organized storage, the system automatically creates time-stamped subdirectories if the interval between captures exceeds 5 minutes.